 One branding tip is to promote your personality—which her blog does well.

 What started as a means to share her experiences as tag-along wife to an always moving and travelling husband, grew to become her readers go-to for sharp, witty, humorous semi-random exciting stories that are neither here nor there.

 Of course, beyond the writing are all these cute little visual cues, from the logo of her site to the icons of her pages, that show her blog visitors that her brand is one that’s smart but doesn’t take itself too seriously.

 When it comes to figuring out how to establish your personal brand, reading all about it really is just one part; most of the learning happens when you get your hands dirty, make some mistakes, and adjust along the way.

-As helpful as it is to learn from other people’s stories, you have to start writing your own, too.
+As helpful as it is to learn from other people’s personal branding examples, you have to start writing your own, too.

 Getting your brand running isn’t something that happens overnight, but with the right mindset, nothing’s stopping you from starting today.